deficollective/defiscan/src/content/protocols/eigenlayer/ethereum.md

 Rewards are distributed periodically, with a delay period of 7 days before they become claimable.

 The _Upgradeability_ of the `RewardsCoordinator`, controlled by the `ProxyAdmin`, means that deposited funds by _AVSs_ could be withdrawn and stolen which leads to _loss of unclaimed yield_ for both _Stakers_ and _Operators_.
-Additionally the 90/10 default split between _Stakers_ and _Operators_ can be modified with a delay of 7 days.
+Additionally, the 90/10 default split between _Stakers_ and _Operators_ can be modified with a delay of 7 days.

-Settings the split between _Stakers_ and _Operators_, claiming of rewards can be paused by the pausers.
+Setting the split between _Stakers_ and _Operators_, claiming of rewards can be paused by the pausers.
 A pause of claiming rewards could lead to _loss of unclaimed yield_ for both _Stakers_ and _Operators_.

 ### PermissionController